carlosvts/lain/README.md

 > Present day, present time

-A personal laboratory to explore systems
+A personal Unix systems laboratory.

 `lain` reimplements parts of the C standard library and GNU coreutils from first principles.

-Its not a wrapper nor a framework
+It is neither a wrapper nor a framework.

 It is a reconstruction of fundamental Unix behavior, with strict architectural separation between core logic and interface.